 Health/Stamina Instead Of HP

 Rather than a single pool of HP, players have separate pools of Health and Stamina.
 Stamina is lost first when a player takes damage; when it's all gone, excess damage goes to Health.
+(Same as the existing Temp HP vs HP mechanic; Temp HP of course also continues to exist, and is lost before Stamina.)
 Players are unconscious/dying only when both their Health and Stamina reach 0.

 Stamina represents your ability to turn attacks aside at the last moment, or suffer only bruises or scratches, etc. These are things that, with a breather, you can recover from and get back to fighting fit.
 Health is your literal physical health; losing it means you're actually taking injuries.

 All healing effects - spells, rests, etc - restore Stamina only.
 There is no way to recover Health while out adventuring (normally); it can only be restored by bedrest (the Rest downtime activity from the previous section).

 At first level, if a player has a 1dX hit die, they now have 4 Health and (X-4) Stamina.
 At later levels, they gain 1d4 Health, and a flat (X-4) Stamina.
 Any other effects that raise max HP (Con bonus, feats, etc) raise Stamina.